GEANT/edugain-training/UbuntuNet-Training-202401/tutorials/HOWTO-Install-and-Configure-a-Shibboleth-Embedded-Discovery-Service.md

 ## Notes

-This HOWTO uses `example.org` and `shib-sp.example.org` as example values.
+This HOWTO uses `shib-sp.example.org` as example value.

-Please remember to **replace all occurencences** of:

--   the `example.org` value with the IdP domain name
--   the `idp.example.org` value with the Full Qualified Domain Name of the Identity Provider.
--   the `shib-sp.example.org` value with the Full Qualified Domain Name of the Service Provider.
+Please remember to **replace all occurencences** of the `shib-sp.example.org` value with the Full Qualified Domain Name of the Shibboleth Service Provider.

 This HOWTO will use `Vim` as text editor:
 -   `Esc button + i` means "insert"